by Stoffel | May 22, 2025 | Biases, Decision Making, Investing

 by Stoffel | Oct 15, 2024 | Biases, Decision Making, Speculation

-Do You Gamble?
-The Fine Line Between Investing and Speculation Many people lost lots of money in the past “investing” too much of their money into perceived lucrative opportunities.
+Many people lost lots of money in the past “investing” too much of their money into perceived lucrative opportunities.
 Think Gamestop.
-During the GameStop short squeeze in early 2021, many retail investors...
+During the GameStop short squeeze in early 2021, many retail investors rushed to buy GME shares as the stock price soared due to the...